rhinosaurus/coolface/README.md

 ```

 ### Object
-An object is define by opening and closing parens + colon.
+An object is defined by opening and closing parens + colon.
 An object may be defined as any value, but CFS requires that all CFS data structures also begin as an object.

 ##### Object Example
 ```